longhorn/website/content/docs/1.5.0/spdk/quick-start.md

 Longhorn's SPDK Data Engine harnesses the power of the Storage Performance Development Kit (SPDK) to elevate its overall performance.
 The integration significantly reduces I/O latency while simultaneously boosting IOPS and throughput.
 The enhancement provides a high-performance storage solution capable of meeting diverse workload demands.

-**SPDK Data Engine is currently a Preview feature and should NOT be utilized in a production environment.** At present, a volume with SPDK Data Engine only supports
+**SPDK Data Engine is currently a PREVIEW feature and should NOT be utilized in a production environment.** At present, a volume with SPDK Data Engine only supports

 - Volume lifecycle (creation, attachment, detachment and deletion)
 - Degraded volume
 - Offline replica rebuilding
 - Block disk management
 - Orphaned replica management

+In addition to the features mentioned above, additional functionalities such as replica number adjustment, online replica rebuilding, snapshot, backup, restore and so on will be introduced in future versions.

 This tutorial will guide you through the process of configuring the environment and create Kubernetes persistent storage resources of persistent volumes (PVs) and persistent volume claims (PVCs) that correspond to Longhorn volumes using SPDK Data Engine.